jeffbass/yin-yang-ranch/README.rst

 ==================

 The overall system design is a hub and spoke network with ZMQ messaging between Raspberry PiCameras and imagehubs.
+One image hub can simultaneously receive images from about 10 PiCameras.
 A librarian program stores images and extracted image features in a database.
 A communications program uses the database to answer queries about images and events, as shown in the SMS text exchange pictured above.
 By distributing computer vision processing pipelines across Raspberry Pi